CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

  * Ask questions, and seek to understand your partners' context.
  * Encourage other people to listen as much as they speak.
  * Attempt collaboration before conflict.
+ * Treat other people's identities and cultures with respect.
+Make an effort to say people's names correctly and refer to them by their stated pronouns.
  * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
  * Be respectful of differing opinions, viewpoints, and experiences
  * Give and gracefully accept constructive feedback
  * Accept responsibility and apologizing to those affected by our mistakes, and learning from the experience
  * Focus on what is best not just for us as individuals, but for the overall community.

+## Unacceptable Behavior

+ To help colleagues understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed below actions that are unacceptable within our community:

+  * Violence, threats of violence, or violent language directed against another person.
+  * Unwelcome verbal or written comment or physical conduct based on race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability, genetic information, sexual orientation, gender identity, parental status, marital status, or political affiliation.
+  * Posting or displaying sexually explicit or violent material, and sexual attention or advances of any kind
+  * Posting or threatening to post other people's personally identifying information without their explicit permission ("doxing").
+  * Inappropriate photography or recording.
+  * Inappropriate physical contact.
+  * Unwelcome sexual attention.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+  * Deliberate intimidation, stalking, or following (online or in person).
+  * Trolling, insulting or derogatory comments, and personal or political attacks
+  * Public or private harassment
+  * Advocating for, or encouraging, any of the above behavior.
+  * Other conduct which could reasonably be considered inappropriate in a professional setting

+ If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, including a temporary ban or permanent expulsion from the community without warning.

 ### Responsibilities